osisdie/Hello5.WebAPI.on.NET5.Docker.Minikube.AZ_Pipeline.xUnit/README.md

 ## Features
 ---
 - Use NET Standard 2.1 for library projects
-- Use NET 5 for Web Applications (compatible with .NET Core 3.1)
+- Use NET 8.0 for Web Applications (Migrated from NET 5.0)
 - Use Built-In Microsoft ConfigurationBuilder to config (appsettings.json, hellosettings.json)
 - Use Secret Storage to protect sensitive configs
 - Use Log4net Logging on console, file and AWS CloudWatch on demand